hellerve/talks/security-meetup-berlin-august-2020/notes.md

 Let's start with denial of service or DOS bugs.
 DOS bugs can happen in a variety of ways and today I want to talk about those kinds of DOS bugs that you might encounter in the wild.
-To drive the point home, I will talk about real problems that exist in your language today. if your language is Go or Haskell.
+To drive the point home, I will talk about real problems that exist in your language today.
+If your language is Go or Haskell.

 My first example concerns the Go programming language.
 More specifically I want to talk about a bug related to maps, a very foundational key value data structure of the language.
 In issue number 20135 the developer reports that a map will never shrink, i.e. it will always take up as much memory as it did when it was at its biggest and the only way to shrink it again is to get rid of it entirely, copying its contents to a new map.
-Now, this is a very specific problem, and it will likely only ever be a problem if you have many maps that might grow to a certain size and then shrink again.
+I brought an example program, but I’m not sure how useful it is.
+If you want me to go through the program with you, you can ask me during Q&A. Now, this is a very specific problem, and it will likely only ever be a problem if you have many maps that might grow to a certain size and then shrink again.
 That memory will never be freed, and eventually, we run out of memory.
 The issue has been discovered in 2017, and it is still open.
-If you know about it you know how to mitigate it, but currently there is no way to know about it unless you either run into it yourself or thrawl through the 5916 open issues on the GitHub issue tracker—honestly, who does that before writing their web application in Go?
+If you know about it you know how to mitigate it (just make a new map and copy the entries), but currently there is no way to know about it unless you either run into it yourself or thrawl through the 5916 open issues on the GitHub issue tracker—honestly, who does that before writing their web application in Go?
-(Note that I cheated a little here, since this is very much related to the Go runtime, which implements maps)

 What is the take-away here?
 There are a few: firstly, memory bugs do not need to lead to corruption to cause problems.
 Secondly, if you have a runtime, some